 Builders, remodelers, vendors, manufacturers, architects, designers, real estate professionals, health industry professionals, government personnel and the academic community will all benefit.

 This course is a requirement to earn the CAPS designation.
 Business Management for Building Professionals will be approved as a required course if taken prior to Jan.
 1, 2018.
 For more details, visit How to Earn Your CAPS.

 This course provides six hours of continuing education credits for these NAHB designations: CGA, CGB, CGR, GMB, GMR, CSP, Master CSP, CMP, MIRM

 Additional Credit Information

-This course earns 6 CE from the American Occupational Therapy Association (AOTA) and the American Institute for Architects (AIA).
+This course earns 6 CE from the American Occupational Therapy Association (AOTA).